 Terrestrial Animals, Pacific Northwest

 Muskrats inhabit swamps, marshes, lakes, ponds, and slow-moving streams.
-The BC coast has a large population of muskrats.
+The Pacific Northwest has a large population of muskrats.
 Where you see beavers, you will most likely see muskrats.
 They weigh up to 3 kg, are up to 65 cm long, with a tail that reaches up to 28 cm in length.

 They feed primarily on aquatic plants, including: bull rushes, willows, and swamp grass.
 They occasionally eat crayfish, snails, mussels, frogs, insects, and slow-swimming fish.

 The muskrat is a large and strong, aquatic rodent.
 Its head is wide & short, with small ears.
 The muskrat’s coat is waterproof, silky, and brown in color.
 The underbelly is covered in long, brown, guard hairs to protect its underside.
 Its tail is scaled, almost rat-like, nearly hairless, and somewhat flattened on the sides.
 A muskrat has the ability to close its mouth with its teeth protruding, just like a beaver.
 This way, it can still gnaw on food while underwater.